 Having a computer on campus is totally a personal choice.
 Many students opt to bring their own computer to campus.
 Students who do not have a computer will find that there are several places on campus in which to use a computer.
-Four of our residence halls have computer labs located within the building.
-These are: Mitchell, Lawrence, W.W.
-Holes and Hill/Case.
-Wireless technology is also available in all of the residence halls.
+Several of our residence halls have computer labs located within the building.
+Wireless technology is also available in all of the residence halls and throughout campus.

 No. most students rely on their personal cell phones for both local and long distance calling.

 Students can bring a wide variety of things to personalize their rooms.
 We recommend that students work out some of these details with their roommate prior to their fall arrival as there is limited space.
 This helps avoid duplication and the hassle of having to return belongings back home.
 Items that are not allowed include any open flame cooking devices, candles with burnt wicks and hot plates.
 What Should I Bring?
 What Should I Leave at Home?